dyarleniber/typescript-ddd-forum/README.md

 - `domain` layer: where the highest-level policy, domain objects, and domain rules belong (`user`, `email`, etc)
 - `application` layer: where the use cases / features that utilize domain objects belong (`createUser`, `login`, etc)
-- `adapter` layer: where we define abstractions so that `application` layer code can interact with `infrastructure` layer concepts, without actually requiring on `infrastructure` (because that would break the [dependency rule](https://khalilstemmler.com/wiki/dependency-rule/)).
+- `adapter` layer: where we define abstractions so that `application` layer code can interact with `infrastructure` layer concepts, without actually requiring on `infrastructure` (because that would break the dependency rule).
 Here we write things like `IUserRepo` - repository adapter, `IJWTTokenService` - an abstraction of a cache (redis) that manages tokens, etc.
-- `infrastructure` layer: where we create [concrete](https://khalilstemmler.com/wiki/concrete-class/) implementations of the abstractions from the `adapter` layer so that they can be spun up at runtime thanks to the power of polymorhpism.
+- `infrastructure` layer: where we create concrete implementations of the abstractions from the `adapter` layer so that they can be spun up at runtime thanks to the power of polymorphism.

 Some actual concepts that exist in each subdomain: